 It was fun seeing them do the marshmallow wrapped in crescent roll and telling the story to each other for these Easter crescent roll recipes and hearing how they retold the resurrection roll story to others.

-My Aunt Wanda knows that I love to pair books and stories with cooking projects, so one year she shared this recipe for resurrection rolls and said they were an Easter rolls recipe.
+My Aunt Wanda knows that I love to pair books and stories with cooking projects.
+Years and years ago, she shared this recipe for resurrection rolls and said they were an Easter rolls recipe.

 I decided to make them on Good Friday with my daughter (then 7 years old) and my niece (then 9 years old).